CSS Masonry (alt proposal)

 Value: <masonry-track-list> | <masonry-auto-track-list> | <masonry-intrinsic-track-list> | subgrid <line-name-list>?

-Initial: repeat(auto, auto)
+Initial: repeat(auto-areas, auto)

 Applies to: masonry containers